damlaalkan/SWE573/README.md

 __Why should you care?__ To interest on social media data collection and building an application

+__High Level Technical Architecture__ Django is a popular python-based framework, and it is used for web development.
+It is a high-level web framework that allows building secure and maintainable websites quickly.
+This project uses django framework in backend and html is used for frontend design.

 __Get Started__
 1. Understand what this project use-cases (https://github.com/damlaalkan/SWE573/wiki/Use-Case-Scenarios)